eWaterCycle/infra/DATA.md

 6. Aggregate, cmorize and compress era5 data with custom esmvaltool script
 7. Setup rclone for copying data from dcache to file server
 8. Create a ewatercycle.yaml which can be used on the Jupyter machines.
+   1. Create empty directory `/data/shared/observation/grdc/dailies` where GRDC data can be stored.
 9. Create a esmvaltool config file which can be used on the Jupyter machines.

 If you have data elsewhere you can sync the data with this file server with